 - Nearly everyone going through a divorce has worries about how the divorce will affect their finances.

-- Getting a divorce is very expensive.
+- Getting a divorce is expensive.
+Some say that it’s worth every penny.

 - If you receive any spousal support, remember that it will be too small to continue your lifestyle from before the divorce.